There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Why is your Nespresso frother not working?

-Before diving into solutions, it’s important to understand the possible causes.
+Before exploring solutions, it's essential to understand the potential causes.

 Knowing why your Nespresso frother isn't working can save time and help you troubleshoot effectively.